CarletonComputerScienceSociety/website/content/volunteer/_index.md

 Share your feedback and suggestions on logistics proposals in our Discord workspace to help us organize successful events and services.

+### ❓ FAQ Contributor (Coming Soon - 2024)

+Contribute answers to frequently asked questions to our website.
+Stay tuned for more details on how you can get involved!

 ### 💻 Development: Questions Repository Contributor

 Contribute to the [Computer Science Question Repository](https://questions.carletoncomputerscience.ca/comp2804), a project that helps students practice previous midterm and exam questions from Carleton computer science courses.
 It's a great way to make your first open-source contribution!
 Check out the [contributing guide](https://github.com/CarletonComputerScienceSociety/questions) to get started.